S-Makrod/ResumeRegistry/README.md

 I use MAMP to run my SQL server, MAMP is available at https://www.mamp.info/en/downloads/.
 You will also need to create the tables in the SQL server.

 ## Demo
 A demo can be seen at https://youtu.be/ENi-VVnlCSk.

-Note that there is no audio it is a quick video to show the application and database uploading.
+Note that there is no audio, it is a quick video to show the application and database uploading.

 ## Description
 This is a resume registry developed using PHP, MySQL, jQuery, JavaScript, HTML, and CSS.
 It was developed to have CRUD functionality and follows a Model-View-Controller design.

 You can sign up and sign in to the web application and then create, read, update, and delete profiles.
-Each profile has a first name, last name, email, headline, and summary asmandatory sections.
-Additionally you can add education and positions.
+Each profile has a first name, last name, email, headline, and summary as mandatory sections.
+Additionally, you can add education and positions.

-For the eduction I have an auto fill bar that uses the institution database shown in my demo to auto complete previously entered schools.
+For the eduction I have autocompletion that uses the institution database shown in my demo to autocomplete previously entered schools.
 Whenever someone enters a school that is not recognized it is added to the institution database.

 I used htmlentities() and PDO prepare statements to avoid SQL and HTML injection.